The Experience of Pain

-The Experience of Pain (La cognizione del dolore) is an Italian novel by Carlo Emilio Gadda.
+The Experience of Pain (La cognizione del dolore) is a 1963 Italian novel by Carlo Emilio Gadda.
 First translated into English in 1969 by William Weaver as Acquainted with Grief, it was republished in 2017 by Penguin Books as The Experience of Pain, translated by Richard Dixon.

 It has been described as one of the great works of twentieth century literature, comparable with James Joyce, and in line with the tradition of Rabelais, Sterne and Diderot.

 Setting

 The novel is set in 1934 in the fictitious South American state of Maradagàl but is a thinly disguised portrait of Fascist Italy, and the landscapes are those of the Brianza area, north-west of Milan.
 The village of Lukones is modelled on Longone al Segrino where the Gadda family owned a villa; likewise Pastrufazio is Milan, Novokomi is Como, and Terepàttola is Lecco.

 Main characters

 The main characters are Don Gonzalo Pirobutirro d’Eltino and his mother, often described simply as “the son” and “the mother”.
 They live in a villa outside the town of Lukones which Gonzalo's father had had built while he and his brother were children.
 His father is now dead, his brother was killed in a war with the neighbouring state of Parapagàl, and he and his mother live alone in the villa, though he spends much time away in the city of Pastrufazio, where he works.

 Around the mother and the son we meet the local doctor, the night patrolman, the fish seller, the peon, the carpenter, the sacristan's wife, and the owner of the neighbouring castle, who provide the comic element of the novel, in contrast to the tension inside the villa.